THartmanOfTheRedwoods/WorkflowTest/README.md

 "Do not go gentle into that good night."
 Dylan Thomas

 "Anti-social behavior is a trait of intelligence in a world full of conformists."
 Nikola Tesla

+"The only thing we have to fear is fear itself."
+FDR